 Australia is on the frontlines of climate damage - the world has been looking at us as an example and warning of the effects climate change.
 We're still putting ourselves back together, emerging from 5 months of bushfires that burnt an area the size of Ireland along the south-east coast of Australia.
 It's been a time of devastation, but also strength.
 We've rallied together as a nation to support communities, animals and nature hurt by the fires, and we've taken to the streets to demand action.
 Now, it's time to rally together again, to finally give Australia a chance to push past the politics and take climate action and build a safe future.
-On March 23 a Climate Change Bill will be presented to Parliament on March 23 but was postponed due to the coronavirus crisis.
+The Climate Change Bill was set to be presented to Parliament on March 23 but was postponed due to the coronavirus crisis.
 Another date has not been set yet but we still need everyone's help to make sure it gets passed when it does go before Parliament.

 Independent MP Zali Steggall (the member for the electorate of Warringah in Sydney) has put together the Climate Change Bill.
 And Zali Steggall isn't just any politician.
 She won former Prime Minister Tony Abbott's seat on Sydney's Northern Beaches, and she did it in a spectacular way - running a powerful grassroots campaign, with climate action at its heart.
 And she's in a good position to get this Climate Change Bill through Government - being an independent - a step away from the big political parties who have been running in circles around climate action for decades.